Comey: FBI probing Trump-Russia links, wiretap claims bogus

 Regardless of the outcome, the investigation is unquestionably an unwelcome distraction for an administration that has struggled to move past questions about ties to Russia.
 The White House tried anew Monday to distance itself from two former senior members of Trump’s team, Paul Manafort and Michael Flynn, who have been under scrutiny for foreign contacts.

-Rep. Devin Nunes, the California Republican, told Comey that revelations about the investigation had placed a “big gray cloud” over people trying to lead the country.
+Rep. Devin Nunes, the California Republican who chairs the committee, told Comey that revelations about the investigation had placed a “big gray cloud” over people trying to lead the country.

 “The faster you can get to the bottom of this, it’s going to be better for all Americans,” he said.